Game & Watch: Super Mario Bros.

 is a limited-edition Game & Watch system developed and published by Nintendo, released on November 13, 2020.
 The system features three Nintendo games: Super Mario Bros.
-(1985), Super Mario Bros.: The Lost Levels (1986), and a Mario-themed version of Ball (1980).
+(1985), Super Mario Bros.: The Lost Levels (1986) (using its Japanese title, Super Mario Bros.
+2), and a Mario-themed version of Ball (1980).
 The system was released for the 35th anniversary of the Super Mario series and the 40th anniversary of the Game & Watch line.

 Gameplay

 Game & Watch: Super Mario Bros. is primarily a side-scrolling platformer in which the player needs to make it to the far right of levels.
-The system also includes the Game & Watch game Ball, updated to make the character that appears in the game be Mario (with Luigi also being playable through an Easter egg) - this makes it more like the final Game and Watch game released, "Mario the Juggler", than the original Ball, which features the "Mr. Game & Watch" character.
-Although Mr. Game & Watch is seen on the game select screen, he is not seen in actual gameplay.
+The system also includes the Game & Watch game Ball, updated to make the character that appears in the game be Mario (with Luigi also being playable through an Easter egg) - this makes it more similar to another Game and Watch game, "Mario the Juggler", than the original Ball, which featured a more generic player character.
+Despite being replaced, this character can be seen on the game select screen.
 The system also includes a clock function, which features 35 "little touches" (animations) and Easter eggs.

 Multiple Easter eggs were also added throughout all three games, such as being able to give Mario infinite lives in Super Mario Bros. and The Lost Levels by holding the A button upon starting the game and being able to access and listen to the Mario Drawing Song (which included a language error) by holding down the A button in the clock mode.